Chart Color Schemes

 Infrastructure

-Nicholls has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Nicholls has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
-Key projects include Second Gungahlin College (Nicholls), Gold Creek Homestead Precinct, Gold Creek School Senior Campus expansion, and Gungahlin Community Facilities Upgrades.
-The following list details those most relevant.
+AreaSearch has identified nine projects that could impact the region.
+Notable initiatives include Second Gungahlin College (Nicholls), Gold Creek Homestead Precinct, expansion of Gold Creek School Senior Campus, and upgrades to Gungahlin Community Facilities.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.